vanwagonet/stencil/README.md

 	}); ?>
 ```

-Members of the data object passed to exec are in the scope of the template code:
+Members of the data object are put in the scope of the template code:

 ```html
 <script type="text/template" id="template"><[CDATA[